 Senior Health and Safety Manager

-Macro, North America
+Facilities Management, North America

 Since joining Mace Macro in 2013, Claudio Rising has gone from front of house manager to regional Quality, Health, Safety Environment and Wellbeing (QHSEW) Manager for North America.
 He’s taken his passion for health and safety to new levels, from being dedicated to a single account, to now overseeing QHSE management systems for Mace Macro’s multiple clients across the Americas region.